-Candidates will meet weekly as a group with their University supervisor (i.e., the instructor of EDP 641A & B) for supervision, and complete specific assignments at their practica site(s) based on the NASP standards for training and practice.
-In addition, candidates will keep weekly logs of their activities and submit these (signed by the site supervisor) to their University supervisor.
-Please note the following catalogue course descriptions and activities required for each course:
+Candidates meet weekly as a group with their University supervisor (i.e., the instructor of EDP 641A & B) for supervision, and complete specific assignments at their practica site(s) based on the NASP standards for training and practice.
+In addition, candidates keep weekly logs of their activities and submit these (signed by their site supervisor) to their University supervisor.